nrfconnect/sdk-nrf/doc/nrf/dev_model_and_contributions/documentation/styleguide.rst

 * Add a reference label above the title.

   For example, this page has the reference label ``.. _doc_styleguide:``.
-  To see it, click :guilabel:`View page source` in the upper corner of the page.
+  You can see this in the `RST source file <RST source file of Documentation guidelines_>`_ of this page.

 * Do not repeat the section name in the titles of subpages, such as *sample* when adding a sample.